 Pack your plant in roughly the same way you would if you were shipping it.
 Use a well-taped, sturdy box.
 Consider covering the tops of your plant with a plastic bag for extra protection.

 Fill the extra space in the box with packing paper and newspaper.
 Leave space to let it breathe.
 If you tape the top of the box, poke holes in it to allow for airflow.
-Once again, label the plant, “Fragile, “Live Plant,” “This Side Up,” for that quick little reminder that this box needs special care.
+Once again, label the box, “Fragile, “Live Plant,” and “This Side Up,” for that quick little reminder that this box needs special care.

 You Did It!